 Human Power & Ergonomics: Every bike design starts with a good fitting rig: a seat and pedals that can be used to adjust the position of the rider, test out the ergonomics and then measure the rider envelope with millimetre accuracy.
 For aerodynamic reasons we want the rider as recumbent as possible, but leaning too far back can reduce the rider's ability to produce power.
 The effect of small changes in foot height, hip angle and seat angle are measured in lab tests and gained from experience on previous bikes.

 Vision System: One of the most surprising features of Eta is that it has no see-though canopy for the rider to see.
 Instead, the rider looks at two video screens inside the bike, projecting the image from the two cameras above.
-The two cameras and just in case one of them stops working at 140+ km/hr.
+Two cameras are used just in case one of them stops working at 140+ km/hr.
 There is also a small onboard micro-computer that shows the rider critical information with an on-screen display.
-This includes power, cadence, gps speed, distance down course, target power/speed.
+This includes power, cadence, gps speed, distance down course, and target power and speed.
 The computer is also running an onboard simulator (based on the measured power from the pedals) and displaying the difference between the actual speed and the simulated speed on the screen.
 This allows the rider to make an informed decision during the run as to whether or not they should go for an all-out sprint, or save their energy for another day when the weather / bike conditions are more favourable.

 Drivetrain: The drivetrain is done in two stages: first from a 93 tooth chainring to a custom 7-speed cassette, and then from a 39 tooth chainring to an 18 tooth cog at the front wheel hub.
 To keep the chain lines as short as possible, Eta is front wheel drive.
 This innovative system, refined in the speedbike community more than 20 years ago, means that the second chain is connected to a wheel that is also steering.
 As long as the second chain is parallel to the head tube angle, this system works incredibly well.